tgstation/tgstation/tgui/docs/component-reference.md

 ### `Tooltip`

-A boxy tooltip from tgui 1.
-It is very hacky in its current state, and requires setting `position: relative` on the container.
+A boxy tooltip that displays when hovering over its children.

 Please note, that [Button](#button) component has a `tooltip` prop, and it is recommended to use that prop instead.